inetrg/ACM-ICN-2020-COAP/README.md

 # ACM-ICN-2020-COAP

-Measurement applications for our contribution: Toward a RESTful Information-Centric Web of Things: A Deeper Look at Data Orientation in CoAP
+Code and documentation to reproduce experimental results of the paper "Toward a RESTful Information-Centric Web of Things: A Deeper Look at Data Orientation in CoAP" published in Proc. of ACM ICN 2020.